pravega/pravega/docs/deployment/deployment.md

 ## Installation

-There are multiple options provided for running pravega in different environments.
-Most of these use the installation package from a pravega release.
-You can find the latest pravega release on the [github releases page](https://github.com/pravega/pravega/releases).
+There are multiple options provided for running Pravega in different environments.
+Most of these use the installation package from a Pravega release.
+You can find the latest Pravega release on the [github releases page](https://github.com/pravega/pravega/releases).

-- [Local](run-local.md) - Running pravega locally is suitable for development and testing.
+- [Local](run-local.md) - Running Pravega locally is suitable for development and testing.
     - Running from source
     - Local Standalone Mode
     - Docker Compose (Distributed Mode)